ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - All supported Altibase versions by internal End of Support (EOS) policy (http://support.altibase.com/en/product)

-Replication Manager is able to work with many different versions of Altibase simultaneously.
-So, it is necessary to import an Altibase JDBC driver that is appropriate for the database to which one is connecting.
+Replication Manager can work with many different versions of Altibase simultaneously.
+So, it is necessary to import Altibase JDBC driver that is appropriate for the database to be connected.
 If a user want to connect to two different Altibase databases, for example, versions 4.3.9.100 and 5.3.3.33 respectively, then the user is required to import two versions of the JDBC driver files into Replication Manager, and to give them different names, for example, "Altibase_4.3.9.100.jar" and "Altibase_5.3.3.33.jar".

 Please refer to <a name="Importing a JDBC Driver File">"Importing a JDBC Driver File"</a>.